yeiij/yeiijDropYourWeapons/README.md

 ```

 <br>
-3 - Add the next call in your mission in initPlayerLocal.sqf and onPlayerRspawn.sqf(you can add this only on one of these if you know what you are doing):
+3 - Add the next call in your mission in initPlayerLocal.sqf and onPlayerRspawn.sqf:

 ```SQF
 [] spawn YEIIJ_fnc_DropYourWeaponsAddAction;